subhan-88/UAS_Basic-Data-Analytic/README.md

-# Credit Scoring Analysis - Machine Learning Project
+# Spotify Popularity Prediction - Machine Learning Project

 ## Project Overview
-This project focuses on using machine learning techniques to build a classification model for credit scoring.
-The model predicts whether a loan application will be approved or rejected based on the applicant's financial and demographic data.
+This project utilizes machine learning techniques to predict the popularity of songs on Spotify.
+The classification model aims to determine whether a song will be popular based on its audio features, such as danceability, energy, and valence.

 ## Directory Structure
 - `data/`: Contains the dataset and preprocessed data.